 NetFlow data enables network managers to gain a detailed, time-based, view of application usage over the network.
 Any common NetFlow type can be used to recognize applications by port/protocol, and some of the more advanced extensions to NetFlow (via sFlow or v9/IPFIX templates) such as Cisco’s Application Visibility and Control (AVC) solution can document much greater application detail.
 Content and service providers may utilize this information to plan and allocate network and application resources (e.g. web server sizing and location) to responsively meet customer demands.
 Enterprises can use these same insights to understand application dependencies and resource consumption.

 NetFlow data enables network operators to gain detailed understanding of customer/user utilization of network and application resources.
-This information may then be utilized to efficiently plan and allocate access, backbone and application resources as well as to detect and resolve potential security and policy violations.
+This information may then be utilized to efficiently plan and allocate network access, backbone and application resources as well as to detect and resolve potential network security and policy violations.

-At Kentik, we’ve taken NetFlow analysis to big data scale and offered it as an easy to use SaaS.
+At Kentik, we’ve taken NetFlow analysis to big data scale and offered it as an easy-to-use SaaS.
 Learn more about NetFlow analysis from these blog posts: